Mid-infrared Wearable for Non-invasive biomarker monitoring

 Several biomarkers such as uric acid, albumin, or ketone bodies correlate with MbS and often indicate different aspects of the metabolic syndrome.
 The more biomarkers that can be measured and quantified with high accuracy, the easier it becomes to make conclusive decisions on the patient’s status.

-False negatives as well as false positives can be avoided much better with more parameters, provided that each of them is measured individually and directly.
-This eliminates the need for indirect methods where evaluations are easily overfitted.
+False negatives as well as false positives can be avoided much better with more parameters.
+This is achievable if each of them is measured individually and directly, without the need for indirect methods where evaluations are easily overfitted.

 Consortium and Engagement

-For MiWear, we have gathered an impressive consortium that combines expert knowledge in various fields, including:
+For MiWear, we have gathered an impressive consortium combining expert knowledge in:

 During the project, we will generate opportunities for young researchers and engage with different stakeholders to ensure maximum outreach of our research and development activities.